AmyXS/chromaplot/readme.md

 # Chromaplot

-A simple script that plot amplitude, spectrograms and chromagrams for a given wav audio file.
+A simple script that plots amplitude, spectrograms and chromagrams for a given wav audio file.

 ![screenshot](resources/Screenshot.jpg)